codex-c1/js-2-assignment-1/README.md

 Your job is to make 10 `h1` tags, 10 `p` tags and 10 `span` tags.
 Then set the style on them with a loop.

+Before you start, make a fork of this repository.
+To turn it in, make a Pull Request to this original repository.
+Turn in the link to the PR.

 1. In `index.html`, make 10 `h1` tags.
 2. In `script.js`, make a loop that changes the color and backgroundColor of each of the `h1` tags.
 3. Do this for your `p` and `span` tags.